Volviane/Cats_Dogs_classification/Dog_Cat_Classifier/README.md

 3. Training and Evaluation
-* To run the code the first model wich is simple just 2 convolutions
+* To run the code of the first model wich is simple just 2 convolutions
 ~~~~
 python main1.py
 ~~~~

-* To run the code the Second model wich is a bit complex with 4 convolutions
+* To run the code of the Second model wich is a bit complex with 4 convolutions
 ~~~~
 python main2.py
 ~~~~